bakame-php/http-structured-fields/docs/08-migration.md

 + public static function fromHttpValue(Stringable|string $httpValue, ?Ietf $rfc = null): self
 ```

-In v2, the parser instance is replaced by a enum that indicates which RFC should be used for parsing.
+In v2, the parser instance is replaced by an Enum that indicates which RFC should be used for parsing.
 If your code did not provide any second parameter to the method then the parsing will be done using `RFC9651`
 if you want to only consider the previous active RFC, then you will have to explicitly name it via the `Ietf` Enum.